FredHutch/coop/CONTRIBUTING.md

 ## Required content for a blog post

-- **Title:** A short, catchy description of to entice readers
+- **title:** A short, catchy description of to entice readers
+- **author:** Your name, which should match your [contributor file](#adding-yourself-as-contributor).
+If you do not have a contributor file, please feel free to contact one of our team members to assist you.
-- **Category:** Community, Technical, or Science, as described [above](#what-kind-of-posts-are-appropriate-for-our-blog)
+- **categories:** Community, Technical, or Science, as described [above](#what-kind-of-posts-are-appropriate-for-our-blog)
-- **Tags:** Suggested keywords that can help readers find information from among our blog posts
+- **tags:** Suggested keywords that can help readers find information from among our blog posts
-- **Blog content:** This is the body of the blog post!
+- **content:** This is the body of the blog post!
 We recommend relatively short posts (no more than five paragraphs), equivalent to a three minute read.
 Pictures and links to other sites are also great!

 ## Contribute via email

-If you'd like to submit a blog post and don't want to deal with technical details, please email your [content](#required-content) to `coophelp` at `fredhutch.org`
+If you'd like to submit a blog post and don't want to deal with technical details, please email your [content](#required-content) to `coophelp` at `fredhutch.org`.

 ## Contribute via GitHub